janscience/MicroConfig/docs/userguide.md

 ## Actions

 As we have seen above for the help action, menu items do not only configure parameter value.
-The can also trigger some action.
-They can execute some code.
+They can also trigger some action by executing some code.
 The help action, for example, prints a help message on the serial stream.

-Let's now have a look at the configuration menu.
+Let's now have a look at the configuration menu which contains four actions to manage configuration files.

 ### Configuration menu